-Tip: PowerMAN software evaluations are usually supplied with an initial Root SiteGUID.
-This may be used directly to use the basic reporting system.
+Tip: PowerMAN software evaluations are usually supplied with an initial Root SiteGUID for the hosted reporting system.

+This may be used directly to for basic reporting.
 In this case you do not need to create a new SiteGUID.
-If you wish to create a hierarchy of sub-sites then each must have a separate SiteGUID.
+Larger organisations may wish to create a hierarchy of sub-sites allocated each area separate SiteGUID.
+In this case the Root SiteGUID may be ignored.